henrysky/astroNN_spectra_paper_figures/README.rst

 set are encountered, thus shielding users from unwanted extrapolation.
 By using standard deep-learning tools for GPU acceleration, our method is extremely fast, allowing analysis of the entire APOGEE data set in ten minutes on a singe, low-cost GPU.
 We release the stellar parameters and 18 individual-element abundances with associated uncertainty for the entire APOGEE DR14 dataset.
-Simultaneously, we release \texttt{astroNN}, a well-tested, open-source python package developed for this work, but that is also designed to be a general package for deep learning in astronomy. `astroNN` is available at https://github.com/henrysky/astroNN with extensive documentation at http://astroNN.readthedocs.io.
+Simultaneously, we release ``astroNN``, a well-tested, open-source python package developed for this work, but that is also designed to be a general package for deep learning in astronomy. ``astroNN`` is available at https://github.com/henrysky/astroNN with extensive documentation at http://astroNN.readthedocs.io.

 Getting Started